lan13005/PyAmpTools/docs/analysis_example.md

-# iftpwa - Default Execution
+# Analysis Chain Example 1

 Once we have a pair of configuration files we are ready to perform our two types of fits and compare the results. `pa` is a simple dispatch system that calls various python scripts which each perform a specific task in this workflow.